GLOBAL MARKETS-Shares and dollar rise on more signs of economic recovery

 possible spike in bond yields as the Fed winds down its

-Another is a rise in oil prices amid unrest in the Middle
+bond-buying.
+Another is a rise in oil prices amid unrest in the